The Short Recipe

 2. Cane Sugar (30% or less)

-To create Domori chocolate and its unique aromatic complexity, Criollo cocoa is directly sourced from our plantations in Venezuela and processed every day in our facilities in None, Turin, with the a short and pure recipe.
+To create Domori chocolate and its unique aromatic complexity, Criollo cocoa is directly sourced from our plantations in Venezuela and processed every day in our facilities in None, Turin, with a short and pure recipe.

 This choice is combined with our innovative productive process, where each phase is designed to preserve the aromatic notes naturally found in the Criollo beans.